Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

         repugnant to this Constitution or to any provision thereof, shall, but to the extent only of such repugnancy, be invalid.\

-5. The Oireachtas shall not declare acts to be infringements of the law which were not so at the date of their commission.\
+5. 1.
+The Oireachtas shall not declare acts to be infringements of the law which were not so at the date of their commission.\
+    2. The Oireachtas shall not enact any law providing for the imposition of the death penalty.\
 6. 1.
 The right to raise and maintain military or armed forces is vested exclusively in the Oireachtas.\
     2. No military or armed force, other than a military or armed force